-The Governing Body of St. Michael's Catholic Primary School has adopted DFE guidance on 'the Use of Force to Control' July 2013.
+The Governing Body of St. Michael's Catholic Primary School has adopted DFE guidance on the 'Use of reasonable force' (DFE, 2013).
 Most of the guidance is non-statutory, yet this is provided as departmental guidance, but the section on 'recording and reporting significant incidents' is statutory.